Settings Menu

 Toggle dark layers on and off as desired on iOS by using the Enable Dark Layers slider.

-Coordinate Settings Differences
+Coordinate Differences

 Show Coordinates/Elevation

-Compass and Heading Settings
+Compass and Heading

-This part of the Display Options menu allows you to change how compass and heading data is displayed.
+This part of the Settings menu allows you to change how compass and heading data is displayed.
 Since this is part of navigating with the mobile app, these settings are only available on the mobile app.
 For more information on navigating with the mobile app, please see the mobile Navigation lesson.

 Show Heading Line